sonic-net/sonic-mgmt/docs/testplan/pac/Port_Access_Control.md

 	- Verify 802.1x and MAB client is not authenticated if RADIUS does not assign a VLAN and the port is configured with tagged VLAN.
 	- Verify a port with Multi-auth mode can have authenticated clients in different radius assigned VLANs.
 	- Verify that 802.1x and MAB client is not authenticated if RADIUS does not assign a VLAN and the port's configured untagged VLAN (Access VLAN) is not available
+	- Verify the same MAB client authentication on different port after authenticated and verify MAC movement of the client
+	- Verify the same 802.1x client authentication on different port after authenticated and verify MAC movement of the client
+	- Verify the same 802.1x and MAB client authentication when PAC and ACLs applied on a same port

 ### 1.3 Reboot and Trigger Testing

 	- Verify Client authentication after reboot
 	- Verify Client authentication after warmboot
+	- Verify Client authentication after config reload
+	- Verify Client authentication after port toggle

 ### 1.4 Scale Testing

 	- Verify 128 max supported 802.1x clients on DUT.
 	- Verify 128 max supported MAB clients on DUT.
+	- Verify that the 128 maximum supported clients on DUT can be authenticated by using both 802.1x and MAB clients.

 ## 2 Topologies